-Primary progressive multiple sclerosis
+Primary progressive multiple sclerosis (PPMS)

 About 15% of people with MS have a subtype called PPMS.
 Instead of relapses and remissions, individuals with PPMS experience a disability that progresses from the onset.
 However, PPMS can involve brief periods when the condition is stable.

-Secondary progressive multiple sclerosis
+Secondary progressive multiple sclerosis (SPMS)

 People who live with SPMS experience a gradual worsening of symptoms as time goes by.
 Relapses usually disappear as the condition progresses.
 Individuals with SPMS experience nerve loss or damage that becomes steadily more severe.